Skip to main content

 All Properties

-See awful.input Reference for the complete property list.
+See awful.input Reference for the complete property list and rule API.

 Cursor Theming